shadowbq/matrix.dot.files/docs/README.os.macos.md

 # OSX / macOS

-God help us with Catalina.
+God help us with Catalina / BigSur.

-It breaks.. so much.. local compilation, and the security restrictions are all over userspace.
+It breaks.. so much.. local compilation, and the security restrictions are all over user-space.

 Reference: https://stackoverflow.com/questions/58278260/cant-compile-a-c-program-on-a-mac-after-upgrading-to-catalina-10-15/58278392#58278392